npmcomponent/component-map/Readme.md

 *This repository is a mirror of the [component](http://component.io) module [component/map](http://github.com/component/map).
 It has been modified to work with NPM+Browserify.
 You can install it using the command `npm install npmcomponent/component-map`.*
 *This repository is a mirror of the [component](http://component.io) module [component/map](http://github.com/component/map).
 It has been modified to work with NPM+Browserify.
 You can install it using the command `npm install npmcomponent/component-map`.*
 *This repository is a mirror of the [component](http://component.io) module [component/map](http://github.com/component/map).
 It has been modified to work with NPM+Browserify.
 You can install it using the command `npm install npmcomponent/component-map`.*
+*This repository is a mirror of the [component](http://component.io) module [component/map](http://github.com/component/map).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/component-map`.*

 # map